salinapl/LibraryDigitalSignage/README.md

-- Auto Detection of Landscape or Portrait Display for default campaign
+- Auto Detection of Landscape or Portrait Display for default campaign (Image Slides Only)
 - Smart asset management: resizes uploaded images to proper size before loading
 - Manually Choose orientation via URL Path
 - Capability for multiple slideshow campaigns organized by a tagging system
 - Web-based live slides for tasks such as calendar events or event goals
+- Video slides
 - Capability for multiple source image galleries
 - Built-in Greeter page with easily customizable Link Buttons
 - Start and stop date system for pre-planning when Campaigns should start and end